-500 Startups VC Christine Tsai, who is currently pregnant with her second child, offers advice to companies.
+500 Startups VC Christine Tsai, who was pregnant with her second child when she wrote the below, offers advice to companies.

 By Christine Tsai (Partner, 500 Startups)

 A few months after my first child was born, I wrote a post likening parenthood to entrepreneurship called “Startuphood and Parenthood: Not for the Faint of Heart.”
 Two and a half years later, I’m expecting my second.
 I was quite guarded about my first pregnancy (especially on social media), so aside from that blog post, I shared very little about the experience.
 This time around, I’ve been much more open about it and felt inspired to write thoughts and observations I’ve had over the last few months.

 Given the endless controversy about sexism, women in tech, working moms, women founders, gender roles, etc, I was initially hesitant to write this post.
 Anything and everything is fuel for someone’s fire.
 However, it’s important to be vocal about these things (in a constructive manner, of course) and put it out there.
 Being a pregnant VC may sound less than desirable, given how male dominated the industry is.
 You could argue the same applies to tech companies and startups.
 There are tales of companies not wanting to hire women of a certain age for fear they’d get pregnant and be out of commission for a few months.
 As we see more women running companies, in leadership roles, and also on the other side of the table as investors, this will hopefully become a non-issue.